oomek/attractplus/Compile.md

            make

-   or, if you are building on a Raspberry Pi, O-Droid or another embedded system, you can build the OpenGL ES version with the following:
+   OpenGL ES support is dropped in Attract-Mode Plus, if you are building on a Raspberry Pi, O-Droid, or another embedded SBC, you can build the OpenGL version with the following if your system supports DRM/KMS:

-           make USE_GLES=1
+           make USE_DRM=1

    This step will create the "attract" executable file.